liubivi/LongDocProcessingWithLLMs/README.md

 ### 9. Create the ChatGPT conversation in the same way as in the previous step.

-Use "chatgpt-4o-latest" model.
-For Assistant instructions you can say something like: "you are a professional EU translator."
+Use "chatgpt-4o-latest" model for translation purposes.
+As Assistant instructions you can say something like: "you are a professional EU translator."
 Set "max tokens" to something like 4096.
 The maximum number of tokens for GPT4o is 16383.

 ### 10. Create Run Python action
+[Optional, but nice to have for translation purposes]

 This step uses Python code to process the output from the Gemini and ChatGPT conversations in the previous steps.
 It allows for complex manipulation and transformation of information.
-In the example it cuts the bigger chunks of text to sentences for our convenience (in case of translation task!), i.e. aligns the English sentences to Lithuanian sentences.
+In the example it splits the bigger chunks of text to sentences for our convenience (in case of translation task!), i.e. aligns the English sentences to Lithuanian sentences.

 Here's how to configure it: